internetarchive/dweb-mirror/README.md

 Select `local` from any of the pages to access a display of local content.
 Administration tools are under `Settings`.

-Access [http://localhost:4244/home](http://localhost:4244/home) to get the Internet Archive main interface if connected to the net.
+Click on the Archive logo, in the center-top, to get the Internet Archive main interface if connected to the net.

 While viewing an item or collection, the "Crawl" button in the top bar